-Hardie fiber cement siding is an excellent product, but has different properties than typical cedar siding.
+Hardie fiber cement siding is an excellent product but has different properties than typical cedar siding.
 Fiber cement has a higher PH value (more alkaline), which means it can be very tough on the paint that covers it.
 So you need to use a paint that’s engineered to work with masonry products.

-The best way to paint Hardie siding is to do it in a controlled environment, before it’s installed on your home.
+The best way to paint Hardie siding is to do it in a controlled environment before it’s installed on your home.
 This is what James Hardie does at the factory and you can have this professionally done for you too.

 - All sides of the Hardie Board are painted (even the edges) and therefore the entire board is completely sealed.
 (Although Hardie Board comes from the factory without the back of the board primed, according to James Hardie’s support department, they say you can prime and paint the entire board.)

-- Paint coat thickness is calibrated and consistently applied according to manufacturer’s specifications (something that is just not possible when painting by hand.)
+- Paint coat thickness is calibrated and consistently applied according to the manufacturer’s specifications (something that is just not possible when painting by hand.)

 - You get a completely uniform finish because a machine does all the work AND the boards are placed on the rack horizontally for uniform spray and dry (the paint doesn’t run.)